aconantguy/ReverseWordle/README.md

 # Development Notes

 * This program requires .NET 6.0 or greater
-* As of right now, the computer is not incredibly smart but it's fairly capable for this game
 * The Dictionary was pulled from this source: https://github.com/manassharma07/English-Dictionary-CSV